T h e B l a c k F o r e s t

 No holidays in Germany is complete without a stay in the Black Forest, this wellknown and popular holiday region.

-from Basel to Rotterdam, and it is the source of the rivers Neckar and Donau.
+The Black Forest stretches along the banks of the Rhine, which is navigable from Basel to Rotterdam, and it is the source of the rivers Neckar and Donau.

 Lake Constance, Switzerland and Alsace / France are just on the doorstep.

-with mountain peaks of up to 1,498 metres, offers a wealth of natural beauty with forests, streams and lakes all steeped in legend, a healthy climate and fair
+In an area 210 kilometres long and 65 kilometres wide, this highland region, with mountain peaks of up to 1,498 metres, offers a wealth of natural beauty with forests, streams and lakes all steeped in legend, a healthy climate and fair

 sized towns.

-The holiday-maker will seldom find such a unique combination of sheer
+The holiday-maker will seldom find such a unique combination of sheer relaxation and a wide range of cultural activities.

-activities to your heart's content and enjoy all kinds of fresh-air sport and recreational activity all the year round: there is everything on offer from
+Everywhere in the Black Forest you can indulge in health and fitness activities to your heart's content and enjoy all kinds of fresh-air sport and recreational activity all the year round: there is everything on offer from

 hiking to cross-country skiing and mountain biking.

-both regional history and local culture, of which the "Bollenhut" hat and the cuckoo clock have become world-famous symbols of this holiday region.
+At festivals and events, as well as in the numerous museums, you will find both regional history and local culture, of which the "Bollenhut" hat and the cuckoo clock have become world-famous symbols of this holiday region.

-Nor should we forget the cuisine and the fine wine of the Black Forest with
+Nor should we forget the cuisine and the fine wine of the Black Forest with their pure mineral waters, fruity spirits and the genuine

 "Schwarzwälder Kirschtorte" ( Black Forest gateau).